 Congratulations on winning!
 Now you're probably wondering what to do next.
 Once you've been notified, make sure you follow these steps:

-- Submit original grant paperwork to Peggy Fisher, Grants Technician, Accounting Department, ASD Education Center, and e-mail or call her at 742-4349 to make and make an appointment to set up your budget in IFAS.
+- Submit original grant paperwork to Peggy Fisher, Finance Department, ASD Education Center, and email or call her at 742-4349 to make an appointment with her to get your budget accounts set up in IFAS.

 - Refer to the Grant Management User’s Procedural Guide (PDF) which is included in the current IFAS User’s Procedural Guide.
 Your school or department administrative assistant will have a copy.

 - Understand that a grant is like a contract.
 To the greatest extent possible, you must do with the money what you said in the proposal you would do.
 At the same time, many grants are for innovations and the project doesn't always roll out the way it was described in the proposal.
 Always feel free to contact the funder.
 They might be amenable to making adjustments.
 Good communication is important.